 '''

-cma_array (shape, dtype=<class 'numpy.uint32'>)
+cma_array (shape, dtype=<class 'numpy.uint32'>, cacheable=0, pointer=None, cache=None)

+Get a contiguously allocated numpy array

 '''

-Get a contiguously allocated numpy array

 Create a numpy array with physically contiguously array.
-The physical address of the array can be found using the physical_address attribute of the returned object.
+The physical address of the array can be found using the physical\address attribute of the returned object.
 The array should be freed using either array.freebuffer() or array.close() when the array is no longer required.
-Alternatively cma_array may be used in a with statement to automatically free the memory at the end of the block.
+Alternatively cma\array may be used in a with statement to automatically free the memory at the end of the block.

-- shape (int or tuple of int) The dimensions of the array to construct - dtype (numpy.dtype or str) The data type to construct defaults to 32-bit unsigned int
+• shape (int or tuple of int) - The dimensions of the array to construct

+- dtype (numpy.dtype or str) The data type to construct defaults to 32-bit unsigned int - cacheable (int) Whether the buffer should be cacheable defaults to 0 static cma\cast (data, data\type='void')